scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 that are known induce evoked activity in response to these experimental conditions.
-Observe that the HRF estimated in the visual and motor regions (first and third figure from left to right ) are well approximated by the canonical HRF whereas in the auditory ares (second figure from left to right), the recovered hemodynamic profiles peak earlier than the canonical shape.
+Observe that the HRF estimated in the visual and motor regions (first and third figure from left to right ) are well approximated by the canonical HRF whereas in the auditory area (second figure from left to right), the recovered hemodynamic profiles peak earlier than the canonical shape.

 Standard methods (*e.g.,* GLM), with the posterior classical statistics applied, give statistical parametric maps (SPM) that describe the significance of the activation in each region.
 JDE is a Bayesian approach and estimates, for each parameter, posterior probability functions.
-For this reason, we can compute posterior probability maps (PPMs) from the outputs of PyHRF.
+For this reason, we can compute posterior probability maps (PPMs) from the output of PyHRF.
 These PPMs are not directly comparable to the classical SPM maps, but give a similar measure of significance of activation.
 For instance, in Fig. :ref:`spmvsppm` we show the SPM and PPM maps for a visual experimental condition in the same data